Progress In Gaza: A Homegrown TV Melodrama At Last

 ``Camera!
 Sound!
 Action!″ Kadoumi bellowed through a megaphone across a Gaza beach, ordering his nine actors into place for filming Sunday.

-On cue, drug-peddling fisherman Abu Sharr stuffed the head of his colleague Jamil into a bucket of water and threatened to slit his throat.
+On cue, drug-peddling fisherman Abu Sharr stuffs the head of his colleague Jamil into a bucket of water and threatens to slit his throat.

-Jamil, suspected of stealing Abu Sharr’s supplies, pleaded innocence.
-Abu Sharr, whose name means ``Father of Evil,″ finally let the whimpering Jamil go free.
+Jamil, suspected of stealing Abu Sharr’s supplies, pleads innocence.
+Abu Sharr, whose name means ``Father of Evil,″ finally lets the whimpering Jamil go free.

 ``Cut,″ shouted Kadoumi, satisfied with the take.

 Although Kadoumi says drama is at the core of the show, politics is also in the air.

 ``During the (uprising), the Israelis controlled all this and we could not film on location,″ said actor Akram Obeid, 29, who once worked as a house painter in Israel. ``There is no doubt that the peace process gives us the full freedom for actors to work.″